bradh352/ansible-role-network-vxlanevpn/README.md

     * `fec`: The FEC type to use.
 Valid values are: `auto`, `off`, `rs`, `baser`, `llrs`.
 Defaults to `auto` if link speed specified is less than `25000` otherwise defaults to `auto` (including if link speed not specifed).
+* `network_underlay_peergroup`: If not using BGP Unnumbered, this is the group to reference for other members to peer with.
+* `network_underlay_srcip`: Source ip address for BGP peering.
 * `network_underlay_mtu`: MTU to use for all underlay interfaces.
 Defaults to `9100` if not specified.
 This must be at least 54 bytes greater than the largest `network_vxlan_interfaces` mtu.